Jose Trevino Player Props: Yankees vs. Red Sox

 Red Sox Pitching Rankings

-- Red Sox pitchers combine to rank 22nd in baseball in home runs surrendered (82 total, 1.3 per game).
+- The Red Sox rank 22nd in baseball in home runs surrendered (84 total, 1.3 per game).

+- Bello (3-4) takes the mound for the Red Sox in his 10th start of the season.
+He's put together a 3.97 ERA in 45 1/3 innings pitched, with 46 strikeouts.

-- His most recent time out was on Sunday against the Tampa Bay Rays, when the righty tossed five innings, surrendering four earned runs while giving up five hits.
+- The right-hander's most recent time out was on Monday against the Tampa Bay Rays, when he tossed six innings, surrendering three earned runs while allowing six hits.

-- The 26-year-old has a 5.46 ERA and 8.7 strikeouts per nine innings across 11 games this season, while giving up a batting average of .251 to his opponents.
+- In nine games this season, the 24-year-old has put up an ERA of 3.97, with 9.1 strikeouts per nine innings.
+Opponents are batting .275 against him.

 © 2023 Data Skrive.
 All rights reserved.